Florence-Femi/geodev_lab_project/project-brief-2.md

-# Web Mapping of Health Facility Accessibility in Ife Central LGA, Osun State
+# Web GIS Application for Health Facility Accessibility in Ife Central LGA, Osun State

 ## The question